-- disabled, have special educational needs or have mental health needs - young carers - affected by parental substance misuse, domestic abuse and violence or parental mental health needs - asylum seekers - looked after by the Local Authority or otherwise living away from home or were previously looked after - vulnerable to being bullied, or engaging in bullying behaviours

-- living in temporary accommodation

-- living transient lifestyles

-- living in chaotic and unsupportive home situations

-- vulnerable to discrimination and maltreatment on the grounds of race, ethnicity, religion, disability or sexuality

-- at risk of child sexual exploitation (CSE)

-- do not have English as a first language

-- at risk of female genital mutilation (FGM)

-- at risk of forced marriage

-- at risk of being drawn into extremism.
+- disabled, have special educational needs or have mental health needs - young carers - affected by parental substance misuse, domestic abuse and violence or parental mental health needs - asylum seekers - looked after by the Local Authority or otherwise living away from home or were previously looked after - vulnerable to being bullied, or engaging in bullying behaviours - living away from home or in temporary accommodation - living transient lifestyles - living in chaotic and unsupportive home situations - vulnerable to discrimination and maltreatment on the grounds of race, ethnicity, religion, disability or sexuality - at risk of Child Sexual Exploitation (CSE) and/or Child Criminal Exploitation - at risk from or are involved with serious violent crime - do not have English as a first language - at risk of female genital mutilation (FGM) - at risk of forced marriage - at risk of being drawn into extremism.

-This list provides examples of vulnerable groups and is not exhaustive.
+This list provides examples of additionally vulnerable groups and is not exhaustive.
 Special consideration includes the provision of safeguarding information and resources in community languages and accessible formats for children with communication needs.